Houston Texting Accident Attorneys

 The answer, unfortunately, is a resounding yes.
 In the same study that revealed the percentage of drivers who text and drive, the NHTSA found that reading or writing texts behind the wheel increases your chances of having an accident by 2300%!
 About 6,000 deaths and half a million injuries are caused by distracted drivers every year.
 Many of these deaths involve accidents with large trucks.
 In general, a truck accident is more likely to result in a fatality due to the vehicle's sheer size.
 A distracted truck driver is 23.2 times more likely to crash than a driver paying full attention to the road.
 Considering that, you can quickly see how deadly a problem it can become.

-The danger is so real that technology developers are doing their best to fight fire with fire.
+Tech developers are doing their best to fight fire with fire.
 Text Zapper, a new app, disables phones from sending messages while vehicles are in motion using Trakker GPS technology to determine the speed and position of the car.
-Of course, for apps such as Text Zapper to work, people have to download them.

 Young Drivers & Cell Phone Use

-Another worrisome statistic is that a majority of drivers who choose to text while driving are young drivers typically between the ages of 16 to 24.
-More than half of all teenagers who own cell phones between the ages of 16 and 17 say that they frequently text or talk on the phone while driving, according to research from the Pew Research Foundation.
+Another worrisome statistic is a majority of drivers who choose to text while driving are typically between the ages of 16 to 24.
+More than half of all teenagers who own cell phones between the ages of 16 and 17 say they frequently text or talk on the phone while driving, per research from the Pew Research Foundation.
 Drivers between the ages of 16 and 24 are considered "inexperienced" and at a higher risk for being in an accident.
 Combine inexperience with distraction and it is a recipe for disaster.
 Research also seems to indicate that teenagers who are passengers being driven by other teenagers who text and drive are less likely to speak up about texting.
 When other teens don't speak up, it can translate into a texting and driving accident that could end up costing them their lives.